 6. Don’t count on automatic spelling and grammar checkers.

 These tools are programmed with a limited set of ‘rules’.
-They aren’t capable (yet) of understanding what’s written the way that humans can.
+And even with all the latest developments in technology, checkers aren’t capable yet of understanding what’s written the way that humans can.
 This means:

 - They don’t always catch every error.

 - What they mark as incorrect isn’t always right either.

 Use such tools as a starting point – for support – but don’t rely on them too heavily.